Zenith Model T1816R Television (1955)

 On the whole, this looked like a pretty high-quality television.
 Of the radio's 74 capacitors, only 14 were the unreliable paper type.
 The rest were either electrolytics or reliable ceramic units.

 Like many tube electronics of the early 1950s, this set used selenium rectifiers in the power supply, in place of a rectifier tube.
-I replaced the notoriously unreliable selenium units with modern silicon diodes.
+I replaced the unreliable selenium units with modern silicon diodes.
 The originals were disconnected but left in place for aesthetic reasons.

 "Recapping" (replacing old capacitors) took a couple of evenings and involved no special difficulties.
 Compared to my cramped 1957 RCA 14-S-7070G television, this one has a fairly roomy chassis.